 Your list should contain at least three choices; that way, you have options if your baby disagrees with one or two selections.

 There are a few positions that help babies release internal gas.
 One position, in particular, is tummy laying.
 Tummy laying is crucial to helping your baby develop their muscle and motor skills, with the bonus of pushing gas up and out.
 Include more tummy time throughout the day, and you'll have a happier baby.

 Look Into Baby Gas Drops

-Some parents opt to use baby gas drops in partner with their organic formula.
+Some parents use baby gas drops to partner with their organic formula.
 The main ingredient in the drops, simethicone, breaks up gas with an anti-foaming effect.
-Although known for great results, always make sure to consult your baby's doctor when using any form of medicine.
+Although known for great results, always consult your baby's doctor when using any medicine.

 Try Baby Bicycles

-Sometimes the best thing to pass the gas is to get your baby moving.
-Lay your baby down and move their legs in bicycle motions.
+Sometimes, the best way to pass the gas is to get your baby moving.
+Lay your baby down and move its legs in bicycle motions.
 This will keep their metabolism from slowing down, plus entertain your baby for a few blissful moments.

 Gas is a normal phase in a baby's first year of life, but that doesn't mean you can't help ease some discomfort.
 When you switch to organic formula for gassy baby symptoms, you invest in the best possible nutrition your baby can get.
 Eventually, the gas issues will resolve, but you'll feel good knowing that the positive effects of organic feeding will continue well into your child's adolescence.